Use your keyboard arrow keys to navigate

 Insights

-Of all 10 measurable dimensions, 'Local Impact' (85/100), 'Safe' (83/100) and 'Rigour' (82/100) received the highest average levels of agreement overall.
-This indicates that respondents were most likely to agree that it was important the event was happening here, it made them feel safe and welcome, and it was well thought through and put together.
-'Celebration' (63/100) was the dimension that received the lowest average agreement, indicating that of all comparable dimensions, respondents were least likely to agree that the event they attended celebrate their own cultural heritage.
-'Place'' had the largest interquartile range, indicating that responses to this statement was the most varied out of all comparable dimensions.
+'Local Impact' (85/100), 'Safe' (83/100) and 'Rigour' (82/100) received the highest average levels of overall agreement, indicating that respondents were most likely to agree that it was important the event was happening in the local area, that it made them feel safe and welcome and that it was well thought through and put together.

 At a 95% confidence level, the margin of error for dimensions ranged from 1.9% to 5%.
-This means that we can be 95% confident that if we surveyed the entire visitor population, the average outcome for 'Safe' would fall within 2.3% of the average generated by the sample.
+This means that we can be 95% confident that if we surveyed the entire visitor population, the average outcome for 'Local Impact' would fall within 1.9% of the average generated by the sample.

 Unsplash — Photo: Vincent Tantardini